-Dandruff is a skin condition that is difficult to hide and is an issue that affects roughly 50% of the adults world’s population.
-If you suffer or know someone who suffers from a form of dandruff, it’s important to know about its causes and – most importantly – that it can be controlled.
+Dandruff is a skin condition that is difficult to hide, and is an issue that affects roughly 50% of the adults world’s population.
+If you suffer or know someone who suffers from a form of dandruff, it’s important to know about its causes and – most importantly – that it can be controlled and treated.

 Dandruff is a very common scalp condition that comes in two forms.
-Greasy dandruff or seborrhoeic dermatitis occurs when oily and yellow flakes or scales form on your scalp and stick to your head and hair.
+Greasy dandruff, or seborrhoeic dermatitis occurs when oily, and yellow flakes or scales form on your scalp and stick to your head and hair.
 Dry dandruff occurs when dry, white and loose flakes or scales form on your scalp and fall from your head and hair.
-Other symptoms can include itching, redness, and a greasy or dry scalp.
+Other symptoms of dandruff can include itching, redness, and a greasy or dry scalp.

-Dandruff occurs when your scalp’s cell renewal process shortens, leading to the rapid shedding of your scalp’s horny skin cells, which stick together to form visible flakes.
+Dandruff is caused by your scalp’s cell renewal process occurring too quickly, leading to the rapid shedding of your scalp’s horny skin cells, which stick together to form visible flakes.

 - Genetic predisposition – dandruff tends to run in families